 under the knife: to have an operation or medical surgery.

-- I’m so scared because my husband is going under the knife this afternoon I don’t want anything to happen to him.
+- I’m so scared because my husband is going under the knife this afternoon and I don’t want anything to happen to him.

 knock it off: to stop doing something annoying.
 (Used in spoken English)